47025-001: Supporting Participation in the South Asia Subregional Economic Cooperation Trade Facilitation Program

 Status of Operation/Construction or Implementation Progress

-1. Bhutan acceded to the Revised Kyoto Convention 15 September 2014, as the ninety-eighth contracting party.
+1.1 Bhutan acceded to the Revised Kyoto Convention 15 September 2014, as the ninety-eighth contracting party.
 The technical assistance is supporting implementation of the General Annex of the RKC.
-Training delivered on implementation of specific modules of the RKC delivered 9-13 June 2014 in Thimphu, Bhutan for the Department of Revenue and Customs, together with external stakeholders meeting for sensitization purposes.
-Further, a nation-wide series of RKC awareness-raising workshops nad consultations with all stakeholders was successfully conducted by the Department of Revenue and Customs during October and November 2014.
-2. A Regulatory Impact Assessment Report (based upon amendments made to Bhutan 's Customs Act and Rule) has been certified by the Department of Revenue and Customs.
-3. Comprehensive consultations with public and private sector stakeholders have been held on the proposed amended Customs Act and Rule (October 2014).
-3. User Acceptance Testing of the Customs module within RAMIS has continued through the final quarter of 2014, and necessary adjustments made.
-4. Support rendered to Bhutan' s National Trade Facilitation Committee in strategic planning, and logistical convening of first four General Meetings of the Committee (January, May, September, and October 2014), together with budgetary support for proposed capacity-building activities.
+Training was delivered on implementation of specific modules of the RKC delivered 9-13 June 2014 in Thimphu, Bhutan for the Department of Revenue and Customs, together with external stakeholders for sensitization purposes.
+Further, a nation-wide series of RKC awareness-raising workshops and consultations with all stakeholders was successfully conducted by the Department of Revenue and Customs during October and November 2014.
+1.2 A Regulatory Impact Assessment Report (based upon amendments made to Bhutan's Customs Act and Rule) has been certified by the Department of Revenue and Customs.
+1.3.
+Comprehensive consultations with public and private sector stakeholders have been held on the proposed amended Customs Act and Rule (October 2014).
+2.1 User Acceptance Testing of the Customs module within RAMIS has continued through the final quarter of 2014, and necessary adjustments made.
+2.2 Schedule of roll out of all Customs sub-modules of RAMIS for 2015 has been agreed.
+3. Support rendered to Bhutan's National Trade Facilitation Committee in strategic planning, and logistical convening of first four General Meetings of the Committee (January, May, September, and October 2014), together with budgetary support for proposed capacity-building activities.

 During Project Design